FreeRADIUS/freeradius-server/src/tests/multi-server/README.md

 | `report.txt`     | text report (`callgrind_annotate` or `pprof -text`)   |
 | `exit-status`    | 0 when the capture completed                          |

-callgrind also writes `valgrind.log`, valgrind's own engine log, which has no gperftools counterpart.
+Each profiler also writes one file that the other profiler does not produce. callgrind writes `valgrind.log`, valgrind's own engine log.  gperftools writes `profile.pb.gz`, a portable profile with the symbols resolved, so pprof reads `profile.pb.gz` on any host without the build.

 Both captures switch sampling on and off from the `server.start` and `server.stop` triggers, callgrind through `%callgrind.start`/`stop` and